 The Search for the Slimy Space Slugs by Mike Lowery

-I wasn’t sure how my son would react to this doodle graphic novel since it looked a little easy for him, but he raced through it and enjoyed doodling along to create his own adventure.
-Since we had an ARC (advanced release copy), I’ve giving away this brand spanking new hardcover book! [doodle graphic novel, ages 6 and up]
+I wasn’t sure how my son would react to this doodle graphic novel since it looked a little easy for him, but he raced through it and enjoyed doodling along to create his own adventure. [doodle graphic novel, ages 6 and up]

 The Pursuit of the Pesky Pizza Pirate by Mike Lowery

-This adventure will be out September 2016 and it’s the same doodle adventure concept.
-If you child like The Search for the Slimy Space Slugs, be sure to pre-order your copy! [doodle graphic novel, ages 6 and up]
+This adventure will be out in September 2016 and it’s the same doodle adventure concept.
+If your child likes The Search for the Slimy Space Slugs, be sure to pre-order your copy! [doodle graphic novel, ages 6 and up]

 Funny Graphic Novels for Young Kids

 Stinky Cecil in Terrarium Terror! by Paige Braddock

 I’ve read a few of the Stinky Cecil graphic novels and they are funny, with an environmental message to boot.
 Cecil the toad gets captured from his pond and ends up in a classroom terrarium.
 His pond friends have to launch a daring rescue.
 Back pages include notes on chameleons, garter snakes, how to make a terrarium, and character sketches. [graphic novel, ages 6 and up]